Top 15 ABM Software Platforms to Accelerate Pipeline in 2026

 Choosing Your ABM Platform

 The right ABM platform becomes the foundation of your go-to-market strategy.
-It aligns your sales and marketing teams around the accounts that matter most and provides the data and automation needed to engage them effectively.
+It aligns your sales and marketing teams around the accounts that matter most and provides the data and automation needed to engage them effectively at scale, across channels, and with the consistency that complex B2B buying committees require.

 Key decision factors: